Cooking Gorgeous

 Ingredients

-• 4 tablespoon red pepper paste (or 2 tablespoon red pepper paste+2 large roasted red peppers)
+• 4 tablespoon red pepper paste (or 2 tablespoons red pepper paste plus 2 large roasted red peppers)

 • 3 tablespoon tomato paste